lucas-mior/gummibbs/README.md

 - `systemd-boot-btrfsd.hook`: hook to enable service above

 ## How it works
-The `snapshot.bash` script will create snapshots separated as m̀anual, boot, hour, day, week and month.
+The `snapshot.bash` script will create snapshots separated as manual, boot, hour, day, week and month.
 Each of those may have multiple snapshots saved as the current date in format `YYYYMMDD_HHMMSS`.
 Btrfs snapshots allow restoring a subvolume to a previous state.
 As `/boot` is on another partition, boot won't